cvs-health/testaro/README.md

 As mentioned above, using the high-level method to run Testaro jobs requires `SCRIPTDIR`, `BATCHDIR`, and `REPORTDIR` environment variables.

 If a `tenon` test is included in the script, environment variables named `TENON_USER` and `TENON_PASSWORD` must exist, with your Tenon username and password, respectively, as their values.
+You can obtain those from [Tenon](https://tenon.io/documentation/overview).

 If a `wave` test is included in the script, an environment variable named `WAVE_KEY` must exist, with your WAVE API key as its value.
+You can get it from [WebAIM](https://wave.webaim.org/api/).

 The `text` command can interpolate the value of an environment variable into text that it enters on a page, as documented in the `commands.js` file.